-- We value diversity and we should all do our part to maintain a respectful work environment where everyone feels safe, included and productive. - Our success is dependent on establishing a workplace culture free from discrimination, violence, harassment and other negative influences.
+- For everyone to do their best work on behalf of the company, we should all do our part to maintain our respectful work environment where everyone feels safe and productive. - Our success is dependent on establishing a workplace culture free from discrimination, violence, harassment and other negative influences.